arinmis/wordle/README.md

 # wordle
-Django REST API that responds request amount of words with the requested amount.
+Django REST API that responds requested amount of words with the requested amount.

 ## How to use API
 ```